 WHEN WILL WE SEE THE RESURRECTION

-Passion of the Christ 2’s release date has been set for March 31, 2021, but that didn’t work out.
+Passion of the Christ 2’s release date was set for March 31, 2021, but that didn’t work out.

 However, the people involved in making it are still being pretty vague about how far along the movie actually is.
 When asked about it, screenwriter Randall Wallace told MovieWeb: “It’s something we talk about a lot… My major in college was religion, and I did a year seminary afterward.
 My major focus of study was the resurrection.
 That is the Mount Everest of movies and we are in discussions about it a lot.
 It’s a highly-charged one, so we keep our cards close to our chest.”

-In order to meet a 2021 release date they really should have a finished script by now.
-It could be that Wallace is just being secretive, but if they really don’t have a script yet, then don’t be surprised if that release date slips later in the year.
+In order to meet a 2021 release date they really would have needed a finished script by the time they were interested.
+It could be that Wallace is just being secretive, but if they really don’t have a script yet, it’s hard to set a date.

 Currently, they are claiming a 2022 release date, but that seems unlikely.
 Some interviews from Jim Caviezel now say that he’s seen five drafts of the script, followed up by ones where he claims to have seen three drafts.
 As of the middle of 2021, there has still been no word that anyone has a final draft in their hands, let alone production plans.
 The 2022 release date seems overly optimistic at this point, but you can check back on this page as new information becomes available.